greenya/irrlichtlime/README.md

 # The Irrlicht Lime SDK version 1.6

-Irrlicht Lime (or simply "Lime") is a .NET wrapper for [Irrlicht Engine](http://irrlicht.sourceforge.net).
+The Irrlicht Lime (or simply "Lime") is a .NET wrapper for the [Irrlicht Engine](http://irrlicht.sourceforge.net).
+It wraps most of the API available in native library, easily allowing you to use 2D/3D graphics in your application, written in C#, VB.NET or other .NET language.

+Currently Lime is being develop under Visual Studio 2019 with .NET Framework 4.0.
+It includes bunch of examples and IntelliSense documentation.

+Lime is not a distinct "engine", it is a wrapper with almost the same architecture whitch native Irrlicht Engine has.
+You do not need to download/compile Irrlicht Engine, as wrapper already has it and ready to be used straight from the box.

 #### Table of Contents